chaz23/sutta-science/README.md

 # sutta-science

-[SuttaCentral](https://github.com/suttacentral) is doing amazing work making Buddhist source texts and translations open-source and freely available to all. :tada:
+[SuttaCentral](https://github.com/suttacentral) is doing amazing work making Buddhist source texts and translations open-source and freely available to everyone. :tada:

 Developers may wish to explore [bilara i/o](https://github.com/suttacentral/bilara-data/wiki/Bilara-io) which is a superb tool developed by SuttaCentral that allows you to download JSON data from the [bilara-data repo](https://github.com/suttacentral/bilara-data) into a format of your choice.